Divorce NSW Insights & Tips for a Smooth Divorce

 - How long does it take?
 Family law proceedings through the courts can take years.
 So if you decide to litigate – and sometimes there is no option when dealing with a bitter unreasonable spouse – be prepared for the long haul.

 - Make a new will as soon as your divorce is finalised.
 Immediately after separating, revoke any power of attorneys held by your spouse or other people who may be loyal to your spouse.

 - Finalise it.
 Without a signed consent order, either party can make further demands for income or assets down the track, even if they are gained after the marriage ended.

-If you need help understanding your options contact Alan Rigas Solicitors on (02) 9635 5333.
+If you need help understanding your options for divorce NSW contact Alan Rigas Solicitors on (02) 9635 5333.